Anna Oposa

 Anna R. Oposa is a marine conservationist and co-founder of NGO Save Philippine Seas (SPS), an organization that aims to protect coastal and marine environments through education and community-based projects.
 She helped create the first shark sanctuary in the Philippines and helped designate the thresher shark as a nationally protected species.
 Oposa aims to combat what she believes are the biggest barriers to marine conservation: lack of coordination between local interest groups and a lack of public education around marine issues.

 Early life and education

 Oposa had an interest in sea life early on and was exposed to environmental issues through her father's work as one of the Philippines' first environmental lawyers.

+Oposa graduated with a Bachelor of Arts in English Studies (cum laude) from the University of the Philippines Diliman in 2011.

-Oposa began her education in the arts and graduated college with a degree in English Studies.
-But as she learned more about the marine illegal wildlife trade in the Philippines, she moved into conservation work.
-In 2014, she received the Chevening scholarship from the British government, which she used to earn her MSc in Conservation Science from Imperial College London in 2015.
-In 2017, she became a Global Fellow for Marine Conservation at the Duke University Marine Laboratory in North Carolina, United States.
+As she learned more about the marine illegal wildlife trade in the Philippines, she transitioned into conservation work.
+In 2014, she received the Chevening Scholarship from the British government, which she used to earn her Master of Science in Conservation Science (Merit) from Imperial College London in 2015.

+In 2017, she became one of three Global Fellows in Marine Conservation at the Duke University Marine Laboratory in North Carolina, United States.